The climate emergency won't just blow over.

 For nearly 50 years, Friends of the Earth has recognised that changing politics is as vital as taking practical action.
 And we still like to get our hands dirty.

 Ever planted a tree and seen it grow?
-Or scattered seeds that have blossomed into bee-friendly plants?
+Or scattered seeds that have blossomed into wildlife-friendly plants?
 It's satisfying.

 Government cuts have left councils with precious little resources to support nature.
 While government must still be held to account, we can also play an important role in looking after our green spaces.

 Get involved with your local “Friends of Parks” group, or help plant trees and lay hedges with a conservation group.
 If you have a garden or patio, make some space for wildlife - try these bee-friendly plants.

 4. Support a conservation group